mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Recipients of an MLSMessageAuth object authenticate it by verifying the signature over the corresponding MLSMessageContentTBS object using either the signature key contained in the sender's credential, or the sender's deniable signature key (see Section {{deniable-signature-keys}}.
+Recipients of an MLSMessageAuth object authenticate it by verifying the signature over the corresponding MLSMessageContentTBS object using either the signature key contained in the sender's credential, or the sender's alternative signature key (see Section {{alternative-signature-keys}}.

 The confirmation tag value confirms that the members of the group have arrived at the same state of the group.